Let's Get Together

 The Feast of the Immaculate Conception is celebrated in Italy on December 8th and is a national holiday.
 It commemorates the Catholic dogma that the Virgin Mary was conceived without original sin.
 This religious celebration is observed with church services and processions in many cities.
 For many Italians, it also marks the official start of the Christmas season, with the tradition of setting up the Christmas tree and nativity scene on this day.

-25 December 2025
+25 December 2026

 Christmas

+Christmas in Italy is celebrated on December 25th and is one of the most important holidays of the year.
+It combines religious tradition with family gatherings, festive meals, and gift-giving.
 Homes and cities are decorated with lights, Christmas trees, and nativity scenes.
 On Christmas Eve, many attend Midnight Mass, followed by a family dinner.
 Christmas Day is for a big lunch and exchanging presents.

-26 December 2025
+26 December 2026

 Saint Stephen